sd2beatles/apache_airflow/Concetps/Section03_DataBases abd Executors.md

    Isolation ensures that all transaction is running in isolation,which indicates no trascation possibly gain data from another that has not yet completed

    - Durability:
    Once a transaction is commiteed, it will remain in the system even if a system crash follows the transaction.
-Any changes from the trasncation mustbe stored permanently.
+Any changes from the trasncation must be stored permanently.

 - SQLite requires no configuration to run.